CONDITIONS

 If you’re looking for a fibroid specialist in London, Happiher offers:

-Our clinics are conveniently located at Chelsea & Westminster, The Lister, and The Wellington Hospital.
+We are located at Chelsea & Westminster, The Lister and The Wellington Hospital.

-Fibroids are common, but you are not just a statistic.
-Whether you are managing heavy bleeding, pelvic pain, or planning a future family, expert help is available — and it can make a world of difference.
+Fibroids are common but you are not a statistic.
+Whether you’re managing heavy periods, pelvic pain or planning a family in the future, help is available — and it can make all the difference.